-An Ensemble member at the Shaw Festival since 1986, Guy Bannerman appears this season as Lieutenant Brannigan in Guys and Dolls, and as Parker in Lady Windermere’s Fan.
-Last season, Guy played Grandfather in Ragtime and Wilson, one of the jaded newspaper reporters, in His Girl Friday.
+An Ensemble member at the Shaw Festival since 1986, Guy Bannerman takes on the roles of Edward in The Philadelphia Story and Spedding in The Philanderer this season.
+Guy appeared last season as Lieutenant Brannigan in Guys and Dolls and Parker in Lady Windermere’s Fan.

-He has appeared in more than 50 productions at The Shaw including: On the Rocks, John Bull’s Other Island (2010), Harvey, Star Chamber, The Stepmother, The President, Summer and Smoke, The Kiltartan Comedies, The Invisible Man, The Crucible, You Never Can Tell, Bus Stop, Man and Superman, The Importance of Being Earnest, Caesar and Cleopatra (2002), The Doctor’s Dilemma, Brothers in Arms, In Good King Charles’s Golden Days, The Secret Life, Rashomon, The Simpleton of the Unexpected Isles, The Petrified Forest, Cavalcade, Busman’s Honeymoon, The Front Page, Saint Joan (1993), The Silver King, Drums in the Night, This Happy Breed, Peter Pan (1987-88), and Geneva.
-Guy’s musical debut in The Mystery of Edwin Drood and Shadow Play (2001) was followed by appearances in On the Twentieth Century and Happy End.
-He also performs frequently in the Reading Series, including 2002’s archy and mehitabel (the Narrator), recorded for CBC Radio; Lilies, by Michel Marc Bouchard (2007) and Jason Sherman’s The League of Nathans (2008).
+He has appeared in more than 50 productions at The Shaw including Ragtime, His Girl Friday, On the Rocks, John Bull’s Other Island (2010), Harvey, Star Chamber, The Stepmother, The President, Summer and Smoke, The Kiltartan Comedies, The Crucible, You Never Can Tell, Bus Stop, Man and Superman, Caesar and Cleopatra (2002), The Doctor’s Dilemma, In Good King Charles’s Golden Days (1997), The Secret Life, Rashomon, The Petrified Forest, Busman’s Honeymoon, Saint Joan (1993), Drums in the Night, This Happy Breed, Peter Pan (1987-88), and Geneva.

-Television series credits include Leo and Me with Michael J. Fox, Love and Hate: The Colin Thatcher Story, and Lt Murphy in the teenage detective series Daring and Grace on CBC/YTV.
-Guy is heard as Mr Bear in the animated series Rupert Bear.
-Recently, he has been seen on Warehouse 13 (Syfy), The Firm (NBC) and Murdoch Mysteries (Shaftesbury).
+Television series credits include Leo and Me with Brent Carver and Michael J. Fox, Love and Hate: The Colin Thatcher Story, and Lt Murphy in the teenage detective series Daring and Grace on CBC/YTV.
+Guy is heard as Mr. Bear in the animated series Rupert Bear.
+Recently he has been seen on Warehouse 13 (Syfy), The Firm (NBC), and Murdoch Mysteries (Shaftesbury).

 As a teacher at The Shaw, Guy joins actress Sharry Flett for Manners of the Mandate, a program devised by Sharry and others to introduce company members to the customs and costumes of the late Victorian and Edwardian periods.
 This very popular program has also been presented at several universities, especially as preparation for student productions from The Shaw’s mandate period (1856-1950, the lifetime of Bernard Shaw).
 A shortened version is available to the public.

 Guy’s creative talents also extend into the fields of writing and directing.
-He has been active in new play development, and as a guest director and artist-in-residence, and has written articles on contemporary theatre.
+He has been active as a guest director and artist-in-residence, and has written articles on contemporary theatre.
 After early university studies in modern languages, he received an MA (Drama) from Essex University (UK) in 1988.
 He permanently resides, with his wife and two children, in Niagara-on-the-Lake.